 - A list of co-investigators and other personnel

-- NIH-style biosketches, or CVs, for the principal investigator and all co-investigators
+- An NIH-style biosketch or CV for the principal investigator.

 Applications will be evaluated by 23andMe scientists based on the following considerations:

 - Scientific quality and innovativeness of the project proposed

 - Expertise of and resources available to the investigators